Fantamomo/K-Event/README.md

 # KEvent – A Type-Safe and Flexible Event System for Kotlin

-**KEvent** is a lightweight, type-safe event system built for Kotlin.
-It’s designed to help you decouple parts of your application using clean, simple observer-style logic – with zero compromises on type safety or flexibility.
+**KEvent** is a lightweight and powerful event system designed specifically for Kotlin.
+It provides a clean and type-safe way to decouple parts of your application, using observer-style logic.
+Perfect for games, plugin frameworks, or any app that needs structured event handling.

-Whether you're building a game, a plugin framework, or just want to avoid a tangled mess of callbacks, KEvent has your back.

 ---